- What is ABA Therapy?

 - Reinforcement Systems: ABA therapists use reinforcement systems to teach children about the consequences of certain behaviors.
 If the child doesn’t engage in the appropriate behavior, the RBT will prompt them to try again or withhold the child’s reward until they follow through.
 If they do perform, they receive a reward or positive reinforcement.
 These 3 ABA techniques use consequences as a means to drive the proper behavior.
 When the child refuses to obey, oblige, or act upon the request, the request and consequence need to be reevaluated.

 ABA therapy requires reliable measurement, which means that it needs a fair and unbiased definition.
 In this case, vague terms, including depression, aggression, tantrums, and anger, should be redefined in quantifiable and observable terms.
 This way, their measurable properties, such as their frequency and duration, can be directly documented.
 Instead of saying, “Karen threw a tantrum.’
-Karen’s tantrum becomes “Karen refused the placed demand and kicked her legs and cried for 3 minutes.”Redefining behaviors, measuring the duration, and understanding the reason helps the therapist work on new goals and, with time, stop the negative behavior.
+Karen’s tantrum becomes “Karen refused the placed demand and kicked her legs and cried for 3 minutes.”Redefining behaviors, measuring the duration, and understanding the reason help the therapist work on new goals and, with time, stop the negative behavior.
 For instance, the goal is to lessen the aggressive behavior of the child.
 In this case, "aggression" may be defined as "attempts, occurrences, or episodes separated by ten seconds of scratching, pinching, pulling hair, or biting."
 On the other hand, initiating interaction with other people may be defined as verbalizing with peers an appropriate greeting.

 ABA is a methodology that the BCBA can easily track for data.
 Therapists typically keep a log to show an increase in positive behaviors and a decrease in negative behaviors, and you can view the results bi-weekly or monthly.